tamzinblake/github-flavored-markdown/index.md

 GFM will autolink standard URLs, so if you want to link to a URL (instead of setting link text), you can simply enter the URL and it will be turned into a link to that URL.

+### Fenced code blocks

+Markdown converts text with four spaces at the front of each line to code blocks.
+GFM supports that, but we also support fenced blocks.
+Just wrap your code blocks in <code>\`\`\`</code> and you won't need to indent manually to trigger a code block.

+### Syntax highlighting

+We take code blocks a step further and add syntax highlighting if you request it.
+In your fenced block, add an optional language identifier and we'll run it through syntax highlighting.
+For example, to syntax highlight Ruby code:

+    ```ruby
+    require 'redcarpet'
+    markdown = Redcarpet.new("Hello World!")
+    puts markdown.to_html
+    ```

 A bit of the GitHub spice
 -------------------------